Healthy Cod Chowder RecipeRecipe posted in: Lunch/Dinner

-Rich and creamy, New-England style chowder is now also diet-approved with this delectable Cod Chowder recipe.
+Rich and creamy, New-England style chowder is now also diet-approved with this delectable and healthy Cod Chowder recipe.
 With a taste that is so buttery and savory, any seafood fanatic would be surprised to find that this dish is also forgiving on your waistline.
-In fact, cod is an exceptional diet protein, with “a cleaner fish” tagline as it’s claim to fame.
-You’ll even save extra time and effort with this recipe because the cod is cooked whole.
+In fact, cod is an exceptional diet protein, with “a cleaner fish” tagline as its claim to fame.
+You’ll even save extra time and effort with this healthy fish recipe because the cod is cooked whole.

 Servings: 4 (2 cup) servings